Horizont-Europe-Interstore/Legacy-Protocol-Converter/Readme.md

     - **message:** Message with mappings that will be sent to the specified topic.
     - **modbus-function-code:** Function code for reading/writing data from/to Modbus device.
     - **modbus-device-id:** Client id of the Modbus device.
+    - **endianness:** Endianness of the data, big or little.
+Default value is little.
     - **modbus-registers:** List of definitions of modbus registers used for writing/reading the data.

 Interval request options: